josiahmugambi/data-structures-algorithms/README.md

-# data-structures-algorithms
+# Data Structures and Algorithms

-Data Structures and Algorithms Specialization on Coursera by UCSD &amp; HSE - Assignments
+Learning and refreshing DSA with the [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms) on Coursera by UC San Diego.

-1_algorithmic-toolbox
-2_data-structures
+Six courses in total, each 3-6 weeks long (about 12-18 hrs a week).

+**This repo has attempts at the programming assignments and challenges.
+Be sure to stick to the honor code.
+This repo is primarily for my own use and for discussion with friends.**

+- [x] algorithmic-toolbox
+- [ ] data-structures - in progress
+- [ ] Algorithms on Graphs
+- [ ] Algorithms on Strings
+- [ ] Advanced Algorithms and Complexity
+- [ ] Genome Assembly Programming Challenge